• Skip to primary navigation

 When to go

-Keramas is one of the most reliable surf breaks around, consistently good in Bali’s wet season from October to March when quality waves are common.
-It’s smaller in the other months and always to be avoided at low tides.
-Get to Keramas by a short track off the new road, about 15km northeast of Sanur.
+Keramas is one of the most reliable surf breaks around.
+It’s consistently good in Bali’s wet season from October to March when quality waves are common.
+Other months are smaller and always to be avoided at low tides.

 Good to know

-Once a secluded and secret surfing sport, Keramas is now catching the eye of surfers and is often crowded on weekends and in peak tourist seasons.
+Once a secluded and secret spot for surfing in Southeast Asia, Keramas is now catching the eye of surfers and often crowded on weekends and in peak tourist seasons.
 The other catch is the wind, which comes up onshore as early as 7am or 8am – it’s dawn patrol or nothing.
 Oh, and the black sand beach gets ridiculously hot on a sunny day, so wear some thongs/flip-flops!

 Padang Padang has a very shallow left-hand reef break known as the “Balinese Pipeline” due to the large barrels that allow surfers to have excellent tube rides.
-Due to the powerful waves and shallow reed, it’s regarded as the most dangerous wave in Bali and is probably one of the most dangerous breaks in the world.
-The Balinese Pipeline is a favourite surfing spot among top-notch surfers around the world and is only for expert surfers.
+Due to the powerful waves and shallow reed, it’s regarded by those surfing in Bali as the island’s most dangerous wave.
+The Balinese Pipeline is a favourite spot for surfing in Southeast Asia among top-notch surfers around the world and is only for expert surfers.

-Beginners and intermediates can head to the mellow wave nearby called Padang Padang Rights.
+Beginners and intermediates looking for spots to go surfing in Bali can head to the mellow wave nearby called Padang Padang Rights.
 The waves break both left and right over the reef in front of a beautiful white sandy beach, which is safe for novices at high tide.

 When to go